 - Identify dangerous driving behaviors and rectify them

-- Comply with Hours of Service regulations, giving real-time alerts for upcoming HOS violations
+- Provide real-time alerts for upcoming HOS violations

 These are just a few of many ELD benefits.
 Depending on the ELD features, fleets can achieve so much more.